Personal Injury Frequently Asked Questions

 The value of your case is a topic you can and should feel comfortable raising with your attorney.
 Understand though, that a precise determination will take some time to calculate and will be based on the facts, law, and unique aspects of your case.
 These will not all be known until the case has developed.

 You should also consider the firm’s connections to Montana.
 We believe the importance of this cannot be overstated.
 Firms need to be able and willing to litigate cases in order to get full and fair compensation for their clients.
 Even if the case settles before litigation, the insurance company needs to know that the firm is fully capable of litigating the matter and taking it to trial if necessary.
-Litigation will occur in a Montana courtroom, with a Montana judge, and, if tried, with a Montana jury.
-We believe strongly that a Montana law firm, like AFJ Law Firm, will be in the best position to get you full and fair compensation for your Montana personal injury case.
+Litigation will occur in a Montana courtroom, presided over by a Montana judge, and, if tried, with a Montana jury.
+We strongly believe that a Montana law firm, like AFJ Law Firm, will be in the best position to get you full and fair compensation for your Montana personal injury case.

-AFJ Law Firm attorney, Anthony Jackson, is licensed to practice in the Montana state and federal Courts, as well as the Ninth Circuit Federal Court of Appeals.
+AFJ Law Firm attorney Anthony Jackson is licensed to practice in the Montana state and federal Courts, as well as the Ninth Circuit Federal Court of Appeals.
 AFJ Law Firm has clients throughout Montana and can represent you in your Montana case regardless of whether you were injured in Bozeman, Billings, Great Falls, Missoula, Belgrade, Kalispell, or anywhere else in Montana’s 56 counties.

 While you can represent yourself, provided you are only representing an individual and not another kind of entity, we would not recommend it if a law firm like AFJ Law Firm is willing to take your case.
 They will have trained lawyers against you if the case is filed.
 You need an attorney who knows what they are doing and the strategies and tactics these insurance defense attorneys and insurance companies will employ.